 - Praising your baby for helping you finish can help you both feel good about getting the job done.

 You can cover your young baby’s hands with a pair of soft, cotton mittens.
-This will stop him scratching himself or irritating any dry skin condition he has.
+This will stop her scratching herself or irritating any dry skin condition he has.

-It’s not uncommon for young babies to get a small infection (‘paronychia’) around a fingernail or toenail.
+It’s quite common for young babies to get a small infection (called paronychia) around a fingernail or toenail.
 This often clears up without needing treatment.
 But you might need to put a small amount of antiseptic cream or liquid on the nail.

 Sometimes this infection can spread further into the skin of the finger or toe, causing the area to become swollen and red.

 If you notice this, see your GP.
 Your baby might need an antibiotic to help clear the infection.
 If you do put on cream to treat the infection, make sure that you put mittens or socks on your baby afterwards.
-This means baby can’t put her hands or feet in her mouth.
+This means baby can’t put his hands or feet in his mouth.